-An easy recipe for the best homemade trail mix that’s high in protein, with the perfect balance of sweet and salty.
-Made with simple & healthy ingredients, like dried fruit, chocolate, nuts, and more!
+This high protein trail mix is easy to mix up at home, with the perfect balance of sweet and salty.
+Made with simple ingredients like dried fruit, chocolate, and nuts, it’s a satisfying easy snack!

-That’s mostly why I wrote my most popular ebook High Protein, No Powder.
+Including nutrient-dense proteins in our food is mostly why I wrote my most popular ebook High Protein, No Powder.
 We quit using expensive protein powders that tend to contain various (unnecessary and potentially harmful) chemicals.
-Instead, we started incorporating real food into our smoothie regimens, which purposefully include high protein ingredients.
+Instead, we started incorporating real food into our smoothie regimens, which purposefully included high-protein ingredients.

-I like to call this recipe High Protein Sweet & Salty Trail Mix… or just “trail mix” for short.
-I make several portions at one time so I can easily grab a bag as my husband packs his backpack each morning.
-It’s great for quick snacks on the go and long road trips where healthy, affordable food is hard to come by.
+I like to call this recipe High Protein Sweet and Salty Trail Mix…or just “trail mix” for short.
+I make several portions at one time so my husband can easily grab a bag as he packs his backpack each morning.
+The kids snack on it after school, and it’s great for quick snacks on the go and long road trips where healthy, affordable food is hard to come by.

 Protein smoothies are part of our morning routine.
-But to keep ourselves on track with bellies full of nutrient-dense foods, we need delicious snacks.
+But to keep ourselves on track with bellies full of nutrient-dense foods, we need delicious protein-filled snacks throughout the day.
 The best afternoon snack needs to fit these requirements:

 - Hand-to-mouth action